google/codeworld/web/help/main.md

 * `light` is a function.
 It needs a color, and makes another color that's about the same, but lighter.
 * `pictureOf` is a function.
 It needs a picture, and makes a program.
-* `scale` is a function.
+* `scaled` is a function.
 It needs a picture and two scaling factors, and makes a modified picture.

 As you've already seen, to apply a function, you can write the function